James M. Robb Colorado State Park

 The dominant feature of Palisade’s Riverbend Park is the Colorado River.

 There is a paved trail for hiking and biking that starts at the end of Brentwood Drive in Palisade, where the trail crosses the Grand Valley Irrigation Canal and follows along the Colorado River.
 Other features of the park include covered picnic shelters, 18 holes of disc golf, two large pavilions, a stocked fishing pond, boat launch, playground, and barbeque facilities.
+Click here to learn more about the our professional disc golf course at Riverbend Park.

 Peach Bowl Park